baranasoftware/baranasoftware/README.md

   - Health Insurance Data (Quotes, Medicare, Medicaid).

+Trademarks and registered trademarks are the properties of their respective owners.

 <!--
 https://www.webfx.com/tools/emoji-cheat-sheet/
 **baranasoftware/baranasoftware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.